-Description What Projects that provide e-waste processing benefits to the community and: align with one or more the WARR Strategy objectives. b) are based in and deliver benefits to Western Australia. c) increase e-waste processing and recycling opportunities. d) provide e-waste processing and recycling technology advancements. e) increase recovery of materials from e-waste. f) divert e-waste materials from disposal to landfill. g) demonstrate alignment with relevant requirements in AS/NZS 5377:2022 for collection, storage, transport, and treatment of end-of-life electrical and electronic equipment. h) contribute to better practice waste management. i) align with circular economy principles.
-Who Applicants demonstrate capability and capacity to successfully deliver the project by providing evidence of: a) experience managing similar projects, with a focus on infrastructure or equipment. b) current provision of services to the community or e-waste industry. c) financial and operational capacity to support the project (for example, copies of financial statement, insurance, guarantees). d) compliance with health, safety, and environmental laws. e) successful completion of other government-funded projects. f) a cost-benefit analysis if applying for grant funding of \$1 million or more - see below.
-Cost-benefit analysis Project applications for e-waste infrastructure grant funding of \$1 million or more require a detailed cost-benefit analysis.
-Applicants must demonstrate the approved project will provide value for money, deliver public benefits, and will deliver significant recycling outcomes.
+Description What Projects that provide e-waste processing benefits to the community and: a) align with one or more the waste strategy objectives. b) are based in and deliver benefits to Western Australia c) increase e-waste processing and recycling opportunities d) provide e-waste processing and recycling technology advancements e) increase recovery of materials from e-waste f) divert e-waste materials from disposal to landfill g) demonstrate alignment with relevant requirements in AS/NZS 5377:2022 for collection, storage, transport, and treatment of end-of-life electrical and electronic equipment h) contribute to better practice waste management i) align with circular economy principles.
+Who Applicants demonstrate capability and capacity to successfully deliver the project by providing evidence of: a) experience managing similar projects, with a focus on infrastructure or equipment b) current provision of services to the community or e-waste industry c) financial and operational capacity to support the project (for example, copies of financial statement, insurance, guarantees)

+Description

+- d) compliance with health, safety, and environmental laws - e) successful completion of other government-funded projects - f) a cost-benefit analysis if applying for grant funding of \$1 million or more see below.

+Cost-benefit analysis

+Project applications for e-waste infrastructure grant funding of \$1 million or more require a detailed cost-benefit analysis.

+Applicants must demonstrate the approved project will provide value for money, deliver public benefits and deliver significant recycling outcomes.
 This is a form of economic appraisal that will assist the department to understand the private and public benefits associated with the proposal.

-Description Description Commercially sound projects that seek to maximise public benefits (for example, divert waste from landfill, other environmental benefits, create new jobs) will be favourably considered.
-Applicants should provide a detailed analysis of the following criteria to support their application, ensuring: all costs are identified (for example, capital, operating, maintenance and provision for contingencies). all benefits are identified (for example, avoided costs, savings, and revenue from sale of recovered materials). iii. the non-market values are identified and quantified. iv. net benefits are assessed and include data on: net present value (NPV) with and without grant funding. cost-benefit ratio. internal rate of return (percentage). dollars of grant funding per tonne of additional material recycled. sensitivity testing (analyse options under different scenarios and discount rates). all references, including the data sources and assumptions, are documented.
-How Applicants demonstrate their ability to successfully deliver the project by providing evidence of: a) sound project planning, including copies of project plans. b) management oversight, including monitoring and reporting to ensure the project remains on time, on budget, and that risk is appropriately identified and managed. c) project co-contributions. d) regulatory, statutory, and site/works approvals. e) Clear and quantifiable anticipated outcomes.
-Why Applicants demonstrate why the project is needed, including: a) the need for government financial assistance, including any impacts on scope and timing if not funded. b) project benefits (for example, how the project addresses capacity gaps or market demand). c) estimate additional tonnes of e-waste to be diverted from landfill. d) details of the impact on the management of hazardous substances in e-wastes, as applicable. e) the increased tonnes and types of e-waste the project will service. f) economic benefit (for example, anticipated job creation and industry value). g) social benefit (for example, value to the community). h) environmental benefit (for example, how the project reduces environment impacts). i) the increased number of stakeholders the project will service.
+Commercially sound projects that seek to maximise public benefits (for example, divert waste from landfill, other environmental benefits, create new jobs) will be favourably considered.
+Applicants should provide a detailed analysis of the following criteria to support their application, ensuring:

+- i. all costs are identified (for example, capital, operating, maintenance and provision for contingencies) - ii. all benefits are identified (for example, avoided costs, savings, and revenue from sale of recovered materials) - iii. the non-market values are identified and quantified - iv. net benefits are assessed and include data on: - net present value (NPV) with and without grant funding - cost-benefit ratio - internal rate of return (percentage) - dollars of grant funding per tonne of additional material recycled - sensitivity testing (analyse options under different scenarios and discount rates).

+All references, including the data sources and assumptions, must be documented.

+How

+Applicants demonstrate their ability to successfully deliver the project by providing evidence of:

+- a) sound project planning, including copies of project plans - management oversight, including monitoring and reporting to ensure the project remains on time, on budget, and that risk is appropriately identified and managed - c) project co-contributions - d) regulatory, statutory, and site/works approvals - e) clear and quantifiable anticipated outcomes.

+Why

+Applicants demonstrate why the project is needed, including:

+- a) the need for government financial assistance, including any impacts on scope and timing if not funded - b) project benefits (for example, how the project addresses capacity gaps or market demand)

+Description

+- c) estimate additional tonnes of e-waste to be diverted from landfill - d) details of the impact on the management of hazardous substances in e-wastes, as applicable - e) the increased tonnes and types of e-waste the project will service - f) economic benefit (for example, anticipated job creation and industry value) - g) social benefit (for example, value to the community) - h) environmental benefit (for example, how the project reduces environment impacts) - i) the increased number of stakeholders the project will service.